Is your memory disappearing faster and faster each day? Have you noticed brain fog, that fuzzy can't concentrate feeling?

 1. Master Another Language

 Learning another language prevents any form of mental decline.
-It may even provide five years of dementia-free life if you develop Alzheimer.
+Research has shown that learning something new, like another language, may even provide five years of dementia-free life to Alzheimer's patients.
+Dr. Lisa Genova explains that when you learn you build up and strengthen neuro-synapses.
+Wikipedia describes the process:

 2. Add Music to Your Day